material-motion/tools/essentials.md

 ## Experimental work

 Each platform and language has an `experiments` GitHub repo.
-We use these repos to To start working on an experiment please run the following:
+We use these repos to house code that isn't ready for production use.

-    git clone git@github.com:material-motion/material-<yourproject>.git
+    git clone git@github.com:material-motion/material-motion-experiments-<yourproject>.git
-    cd material-<yourproject>
+    cd material-motion-experiments-<yourproject>

-    mkdir -p experiments/<some name>
+    mkdir -p material-motion-experiments-/<some name>

 You can now begin working within your new experimental folder.